arcus/education_modules/r_summary_stats/r_summary_stats.md

 You should see a summary of each of the 26 variables in the data, with a set of summary statistics printed under each.
 This is a great way to get a lot of information quickly.
-The `summary` function is clever enough to print different summary statsitics for different variable types --- it won't try to calculate the mean or median of a categorical variable (called a factor in R), for example, since that wouldn't be meaningful.
+The `summary` function is clever enough to print different summary statistics for different variable types --- it won't try to calculate the mean or median of a categorical variable (called a factor in R), for example, since that wouldn't be meaningful.

 The `summary` function checks what type of variable (numeric, categorical/factor, etc.) is in each column and returns sensible summary statistics for each.
 For a factor, you get the count for each level, and also a count of how many observations are missing.